Inspiring Change Through Excellence in Training

 Excellence in Training can be presented in a number of formats:

 - 8 Hour workshop

 - 3 Day Course (includes an overview of Performance Enhancement Imagery)

 - 5 day Course (includes and deep dive into Performance Enhancement Imagery)

 About the instructor – Brian Willis:

-Brian Willis is recognized throughout North America as a thought leader, catalyst for change and a man with many questions.
-He is the founder of the innovative training company Winning Mind Training, a company committed to help the men and women of law enforcement Embrace the Suck, focus on What’s Important Now and Dare to Be Great.
-Brian was a full time police officer for 25 years and has over 27 years of law enforcement training experience.
+Brian Willis is recognized throughout North America as a catalyst for change and a man with many questions.
+He is the founder of the innovative training company Winning Mind Training, a company committed to help the men and women of law enforcement focus on What’s Important Now?, Embrace the Suck, Look for the Good and Dare to Be Great.
+Brian was a full time police officer for 25 years and has over 30 years of law enforcement training experience.